Find Trade Colleges

 Southwest Baptist University undergraduate students pay an average of $26,970 in in-state tuition and fees each year.

-Saint Louis University landed the #9 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
-SLU is a large private not-for-profit school located in the large city of Saint Louis.
+Saint Louis University came in at #9 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in Missouri ranking.
+SLU is a fairly large private not-for-profit school located in the large city of Saint Louis.

-SLU undergraduate students pay an average of $50,644 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at SLU are $50,644 per year.
 Allied Health majors at SLU take out an average of $22,586 in student loans while working on their Bachelor's Degree.

-St Louis College of Health Careers-Fenton landed the #10 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
-Located in the suburb of Fenton, SLCHC is a private for-profit school with a fairly small student population.
+With a ranking of #10, St Louis College of Health Careers-Fenton did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
+Located in the large suburb of Fenton, SLCHC is a private for-profit college with a fairly small student population.

 Allied Health majors at SLCHC take out an average of $11,986 in student loans while working on their Bachelor's Degree.